Ziang-Lu/Database-Learning-Notes/1-Relational Database/2-SQL Notes/2-Operations/Operations.md

 -- Some SQL changes
 -- Note that during the execution of these SQL changes, these changes are still VISIBLE to the developer.
 -- i.e., If we do "select" within a transaction, we can still see the changes we made.
--- But they are just not committed and not updated to the DB server -- (Pretty much like Git workflow) commit;  -- Commit the transaction, updating the DB with the above changes at the same time
+-- But they are just not committed and not updated to the DB server. commit;  -- Commit the transaction, updating the DB with the above changes

 rollback;  -- Rollback to the last commit, aborting all the changes since then
 ```